The headline facts

 If you are thinking of making a large withdrawal from your pension, the first thing to consider is your tax bill.
 You can take a quarter of your pension tax free.
-After that, the rest is treated as income which means the taxman could end up with a big chunk of your money.
+After that, the taxman treats the rest as income and could end up with a big chunk of your money.
 If you already own a house then stamp duty on any additional property will be 3% higher, which on a £200,000 house would add an extra £6,000 to the bill.
 There are also the usual legal fees and other associated costs with buying a house.
 Once it’s all paid for, you will need a huge increase in the property’s price just to get back what you took from your pension.

 There is even more to think about if you are looking to buy a property to rent out.
-You would pay tax on the rental income you collect, and up to 15% of that income could be paid to a lettings agency to handle maintenance, repairs and arrears chasing.
+You would pay tax on the rental income you collect, with up to 15% of that income taken by a lettings agency to handle maintenance, repairs and arrears chasing.
 That’s a lot to think about even before we consider the risks.